HsHs-dev/ICS-15-213-2015/README.md

 ## Why am I taking this course?

-I am taking this course as a part of my [*Learning Computer Science Journey*](https://github.com/ossu), to enrich my knwoledge to computer systems which considered a crucial topic, as well as a part of my preparation to [*Operating Systems*](https://github.com/ossu/computer-science/blob/master/coursepages/ostep/README.md) course, which requires some prior knwoledge of computer systems.
+I am taking this course as a part of my [*Learning Computer Science Journey*](https://github.com/ossu), to enrich my knowledge to computer systems which considered a crucial topic, as well as a part of my preparation to [*Operating Systems*](https://github.com/ossu/computer-science/blob/master/coursepages/ostep/README.md) course, which requires some prior knowledge of computer systems.

 ## Labs